libjohn/workshop_attendance/README.md

     - Format with "Format As Table" Option
     - Print Options:  Landscape Orientation, and **Scaling** set to "Fit All Columns on One Page"

-### B. Write Roster to Google-Drive, then Mark Attendance
+### B. Write Roster to Google-Drive, then Mark Attendance.
+Add Email Addresses to DVS-Announce

 This script will **Transform libcal files** (which you manually downloaded), **write to Google Drive** (to manually), **produce dvs-annouce list** (to manually append).